idaholab/moose/modules/solid_mechanics/doc/content/source/neml2/userobjects/ExecuteNEML2Model.md

 ## Description

-This object uses the specified NEML2 material model to perform mesh-wise batched material update.
+This object uses the specified NEML2 material model to perform mesh-wise (or subdomain-wise) batched material update.

 Each NEML2 model +input+ is gathered by a [MOOSEMaterialPropertyToNEML2](MOOSEMaterialPropertyToNEML2.md) or [MOOSEVariableToNEML2](MOOSEVariableToNEML2.md) user object given in [!param](/UserObjects/ExecuteNEML2Model/gather_uos).